Jamaican fruit bat: Taxonomy

+Diet

 The Jamaican fruit bat is a frugivore.
 They eat a number of kinds of fruit but focus mostly on figs; at Barro Colorado Island, Panama, figs make up more than 78% of the fruits eaten.
 Bats will also supplement leaves of plants with high amounts of protein.
 Overall, the fruit bat consumes a diverse amount of plants but locally only eats certain types.
 A Jamaican fruit-eating bat plucks its food and carries it away with its mouth before eating it in its roosts.
 As such it can disperse seeds fairly far.
 Fruit bats have been recorded carrying fruits weighing 3–14 g or even as much as 50 g.
 Jamaican fruit bats rely on sight and smell to find fruit of certain colors and odors.
+They mainly feed on Ficus figs and also on other fruits like avocados, mangoes, guava, papaya and bananas.
+In the dry season, their diet can consist of leaves of plants whose foliage has large amounts of protein, nectar, pollen, flower pieces and a few insects.

+Mortality

 The maximum longevity for the Jamaican fruit bat is nine years in the wild.
-Predators of fruits bats include owls, snakes, large opossums, and coati.
+Predators of Jamaican fruit bats include a number of owl species, including barn owls, spectacled owls, mottled owls, and Guatemalan screech owls.
+Other predators include common opossums, gray four-eyed opossums, boa constrictors, white-nosed coatis, false vampire bats, and bat falcons.
 Bats from various sites have been found with Histoplasma capsulatum.
 Some individual bats may have rabies.
 Fruit bats also are susceptible to various internal parasites: nematodes and ringworms, and external parasites: mites, ticks and chiggers.